arslan38/blink-detection/README.md

 # Blink Detection Project with OpenCV and dlib

 This repository contains a solution for blinking detection with landmark detection on OpenCV and dlib.
 I uploaded a .rar file because the size of the Landmark module is nearly 100MB.
 The total size of the project is 150MB.
+The zipped version is 86MB.

 <img src="https://i.hizliresim.com/Fjq2fE.png" data-canonical-src="https://i.hizliresim.com/Fjq2fE.png" width="300" height="300" />